 Damping and stability are often neglected in the lightweight ski category, but even on your biggest backcountry days we know you want your skis to shine on the descent.
 That’s why realistic weight is often more important that purely counting grams.
-As we mentioned, fibreglass is inherently damp and suitable for those heavier all mountain skis, while carbon fibre can be chattery and needs something to combat it if you want a smooth ride.
-G3’s flexible PolyUrethane sidewalls (link to chatter blog) combat that by absorbing energy and vibrations for a more fun and stable ride.
+As we mentioned, fiberglass is inherently damp and suitable for those heavier all mountain skis, while carbon fiber can be chattery and needs something to combat it if you want a smooth ride.
+G3’s flexible Polyurethane sidewalls (link to chatter blog) combat that by absorbing energy and vibrations for a more fun and stable ride.
 It’s a good example of how careful material selection can help achieve both the weight and performance goals.

 TOP DOWN SHAPE

 Largely defined by the turning radius, the skis shape impacts how well the ski will perform in tight trees, open fast bowls, and everywhere in between.

 A larger radius of course means a larger, longer turn, best for open terrain and fast skiing.
 A smaller radius yields shorter turns, make a ski more agile, maneuverable, and easier to initiate or exit a turn in trees or tight spots.